dabapps/django-readers/docs/reference/queryset-functions.md

 ## Prefetching

 !!! note
     The below functions return functions that use `prefetch_related` to efficiently load related objects.
-We use `prefetch_related` to load all relationship types because this means our functions can be recursive - we can apply pairs to the related querysets, all the way down the tree.
+We use `prefetch_related` to load all relationship types because this means our functions can be recursive: we can apply pairs to the related querysets, all the way down the tree.

 There are six types of relationship from the point of view of the "main" object: